-In the previous article – Part 1 Strategy – I described the four steps in addressing transport challenges (S.A.I.D.), and outlined the first step, Strategy.
+In the previous article – Part 1 Strategy – I described the five steps in addressing transport challenges (S.A.I.D.D.), and outlined the first step, Strategy.
 In this article I will outline the second step – Analysis.

 Analysis means identifying and describing the specific problem(s) being faced and getting an understanding of the underlying cause and effect relationships.

 In the article: How can you avoid transport policy mistakes?
 I discussed the key mistakes that transport professionals experience when solving complex challenges:

 - Problem-Solution Thinking – also see article How to avoid problem-solution thinking

 There are numerous analysis methodologies, including rationality, incrementalism and evidence-based.
 The rational approach involves formulating the problem which leads you to ask a number of questions: